ankpan18/SecondaryAPI/readme.md

 I first set up the basic template using CodeIgniter.
 I created a database named ecom in db.sql with four tables: Categories, Products, Images, and Config(For API Key).
 To ensure a well-organized project structure, I followed the MVC pattern.
 The Controller handles the flow of routes to models or views as required.
 The Models are responsible for handling communication with the database, while the Views display web pages or page fragments.

 To store all the data from the provided ecommerce API, I created a controller named Catalog.
-Our database size is 177 MB.
+Our database size is approximately 185 MB.
 After optimization, I was able to reduce the execution time for storing data in our database from over an hour to just 27 minutes.
 Initially, I was inserting records one by one, which was inefficient and time-consuming.
 Now, records are added in batches, resulting in fewer queries and reduced execution time.

 To read the catalog data from the database, I utilized a REST Controller library.
 This approach is beneficial as it accounts for potential issues such as slow API response times, rate limiting, or service outages.
 I implemented two REST API endpoints with support for pagination and record limits.
 Additionally, the categories are ordered based on the number of products in the response for these endpoints.